Singhjyoti24/SMVDU-GrocerHub/README.md

-# SMVDU Grocery Application
+# SMVDU GrocerHub

-The **SMVDU Grocery Application** is a full-stack e-commerce platform built using the **MERN** stack (MongoDB, Express, React, Node.js).
+The **SMVDU Grocer Hub** is a full-stack e-commerce platform built using the **MERN** stack (MongoDB, Express, React, Node.js).
 The application is designed to provide a seamless online grocery shopping experience for students, filling the gap left by the lack of on-campus grocery delivery services like Zepto and Blinkit.

 ## Features